Common Questions About the Drug and Alcohol Detox Process

 Upon successful detoxification, an ongoing treatment plan can be discussed with your physician to alleviate additional withdrawal symptoms and cravings.
 Antidepressants are commonly prescribed for patients recovering from addiction to lessen anxiety and malaise.
 Vivitrol is a common injection available for patients recovering from alcohol and opioid abuse.
 Vivitrol is an antagonist medication that prevents the brain from feeling the positive effects of a drug.
 In the case of those recovering from heroin or other narcotics, Methadone is a common medication used to combat withdrawal symptoms and cravings.
 Patients should openly discuss with their doctors their specific concerns to create an ongoing treatment plan after detoxification.

-Detoxing from substance abuse with the goal of becoming sober cannot be perceived as a one and done event.
+Detoxing from substance abuse to become sober cannot be perceived as a one-and-done event.
 Detoxification is an ongoing process that also includes establishing new, healthy habits and avoiding the situations that were triggers for your substance abuse in the past.
-Statistics show that patients who enter a detoxification facility have a 40% better chance at fully recovering from their addiction in comparison to those that do not.
-Nevertheless, the risks of everyday life are always out there, and some patients who detox do, in fact, relapse into addiction and have to start the entire process over again.
+Statistics show that patients who enter a detoxification facility have a 40% better chance of fully recovering from their addiction in comparison to those who do not.
+Nevertheless, the risks of everyday life are always out there, and some patients who detox relapse into addiction and have to start the entire process over again.

 Will I get sick while in detox?